-Because this portable engine driven welder or generator creates it's own power, it is not necessary to connect it's frame to an earth ground, unless the machine is connected to premises wiring (your home, shop, etc.).
+Because this portable engine driven welder creates its own power, it is not necessary to connect its frame to an earth ground, unless the machine is connected to premises wiring (home, shop, etc.)

-To prevent dangerous electric shock, other equipment to which this engine driven welder supplies power must:

-- be grounded to the frame of the welder using a grounded type plug, or - be double insulated.
+- To prevent dangerous electric shock, other equipment to which this engine driven welder supplies power must be grounded to the frame of the welder using a grounded type plug or have double insulation. - Do not ground the machine to a pipe that carries explosive or combustible material.

-When this welder is mounted on a truck or trailer, it's frame must be securely connected to the metal frame of the vehicle.
+When this welder is mounted on a truck or trailer, its frame must be securely connected to the metal frame of the vehicle.